cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 A `Booklet` is a simple e-book that is created as HTML.
 The `Booklet` tab has a single `content` HTML editor, which allows a range of paragraph and text styling plus images.
 It also has a special button `Insert a column` (the icon is a narrow page); this inserts a page break into the booklet.

-Note: there is a bug as of 2014-07-24 that the page break is invisible in the editor view when first used; in this case try reloading the authoring view in the web browser.
+Note: there is a bug as of 2014-07-24 that the page break is sometimes invisible in the editor view when first used; in this case try reloading the authoring view in the web browser.

 When published as part of a web app the Booklet appears as a set of pages (according to the inserted breaks) and has a table of contents generated from the level 1 and 2 headings in the booklet text.